Understanding Suspension and Revocation

 Common Reasons for Suspension and Revocation

 UKVI may suspend or revoke a licence for many reasons related to non‑compliance.
-These include:
+These include routine audit findings and serious breaches, such as:

-- Sponsor duty breaches: Failing to carry out required checks, underpaying sponsored workers, or not reporting absences.
+- Sponsor duty breaches: Failing to carry out required right-to-work checks, underpaying sponsored workers, or failing to report absences or changes in duties.

 - Record-keeping and HR failures: Poor HR systems or missing documentation discovered during UKVI compliance visits.